ohitz/excluder-entrance/README.md

 This project contains queen and drone excluders for beekeepers.
 The excluders can be attached to the entrance bars of mating nucs:

-* queen-excluder.stl: Avoids virgin bees from leaving the mating nucs (before transporting them to a mating station or before artificial insemination)
+* queen-excluder.stl: Avoids virgin bee queens from leaving the mating nucs (before transporting them to a mating station or before artificial insemination)

 * drone-excluder.stl: Ensures drones cannot enter or leave the mating nucs, thus avoiding a mating station to be contaminated with foreign drones or